 4. Music Lessons

 Give your kids a chance to develop their skills or talents.
-Enroll them in music or voice lessons.
-You never know how useful these skills will be further down the road.
+Enroll them in music or voice lessons with kivity.com because you never know how useful these skills will be further down the road.

 5. Balloon Rockets